mickem/nscp/docs/docs/extending/python.md

 ## API

-NSClient++ provides a rich API where you can do just about anything that can be done with NSCLient++.
+NSClient++ provides a rich API where you can do just about anything that can be done with NSClient++.
-THis includes loading modules, accessing settings, provind command line interfaces etc etc.
+This includes loading modules, accessing settings, providing command line interfaces etc etc.
-While most of it has a simple wrappers which you can use directly some things might require you to use the underlaying protobuf Api.
+While most of it has a simple wrappers which you can use directly some things might require you to use the underlying protobuf Api.

 The API is split three modules.
  - Settings